-Airline moves to 'gender neutral' greetings
+Airline moves to gender neutral greetings

 "We want our crew to be welcoming to everyone on board, so have provided some guidance to them on how best to do that in a way that is inclusive for everyone," a spokesperson for the airline told CNN Travel, emphasizing that it has not banned the greeting.

 The move came after Andi Fugard, a senior lecturer at Birkbeck, University of London, complained to EasyJet in August.
-But it wasn't clear if easyJet's actions were solely based on that tweet.
+The airline told CNN travel its new guidance was not in reaction to the tweet.

 "Are you in some kind of competition to see how many times you can reinforce gender binaries?" tweeted @InductiveStep, an account which links to Fugard's personal website.
 CNN's efforts to reach Fugard for further comment were unsuccessful over the holiday break.